Online MHA (OMHA) Admissions and Application Process

 Complete the Departmental Supplemental Application

-Online Program Spring 2021: Click HERE to access your Supplemental Application.
+Online Program Summer 2021: Click HERE to access/return to your Supplemental Application

-Online Program Summer 2021: Click HERE to access your Supplemental Application.
+Online Program Fall 2021: Click HERE to access/return to your Supplemental Application

 The department recommends applying by July for the Fall semester, by November for the Spring semester, and by April for the Summer semester.
 There is a rolling admission process and based on availability, qualified applicants may be considered for admission until the program start date.
 You are encouraged to apply early to secure your admission into the program.